 BlackBerrysBlackBerry 10 OS later this year.
 The new touch-friendly BlackBerry London phone, complete with a bigger screen and faster processor than we've seen on a BlackBerry before, should arrive by fall.
 If you must have a BlackBerry, this is the one to wait for.
 Original Post by Gizmodo

-May 18, 2012 by BillThere are plenty of times when you could probably use a heads up as to what is going on inside your home, like when the basement floods (again), or when the back door gets left ajar, and there are a slew of home automation solutions that can help with that - but none of them as simple as Twine.
+May 18, 2012 by BillThere are plenty of times when you could probably use a heads up and go to Exceptional Villas, like when the basement floods (again), or when the back door gets left ajar, and there are a slew of home automation solutions that can help with that - but none of them as simple as Twine.
 Twine, begun as a wildly successful Kickstarter campaign, is a 2.5" blue cube that more or less resembles a package of standard-size Post-It notes and holds on-board sensors that can measure changes in temperature, movement, moisture and more.
 It then uses internal WiFi to alert you to the changes via text message, email, or tweet which means Twine can send you a text message letting you know that the pizza guy is at the door, email you when the laundry is done, or send you a tweet alerting you that the fridge door is open.
 Because Twine reacts to general physical changes (temperature, moisture, movement), it can be used on a variety of objects.
 Twine has both internal and external sensors, with the initial set of sensors measuring temperature, accelerometer (for vibration, impact and motion detection), moisture, a magnetic switch (for doors and movement) and a breakout board with an analog and digital input, power and ground so other sensors can easily be wired up.
 DIYers will appreciate the ability to connect your own sensors and use HTTP to have Twine send data to your own app.
 Twine is designed hand-in-hand with it's accompanying cloud-based web app, Spool, so setting it up is as easy as pointing Twine to your WiFi network and selecting a few rules on the website.
 You can set rules on Spool to trigger Twine from anywhere; the rules themselves are set up in plain statements such as "WHEN Twines accelerometer is KNOCKED, then TEXT that someone is at the door."
 The sensors are instantly recognized by the web app, so you can see them connect and respond in real-time, and rules can be created and shared among Twine users.
 Twine runs on either a USB connection or two AAA batteries, which should last for months and will alert you when the batteries are running low.
 While Twine can be pre-ordered, it won't ship until September which gives you plenty of time to plan out what you'd like to connect it to.
 Images courtesy Twine on Kickstarter, Supermechanical

 May 7, 2012 by BillAs we move into the hotter months of the year, many of us are making preparations for vacations to distant lands.
 Smartphones can not only come in handy for taking pictures or listening to music, but also make the trip run smoother and enhance your vacation.
 The most important thing to consider is to turn off the radio signal to avoid unnecessary international texts, calls and data costs.
 With that in mind, here are 6 apps you can safely use only while on vacation.
+Also, try to choose Israel as your next tour when you book from our website online, and get memorable trip!
 Trip Journal It's important to get the most for your money and time when visiting somewhere exotic.
 Trip Journal lets you create an agenda to see numerous sites, taking into account commuting time and a scheduled agenda.
 Use the built in map to see all the points of interest in a particular place in case of unforeseen changes, track your route via GPS, take pictures, make notes, and share your trips photos via Facebook, Flickr, Twitter and Picasa. $3 Also available for Android - $3 World Customs & Culture The best way to learn about new cultures is to explore new lands face to face.
 World Customs & Culture has a plethora of useful information on countries all over the world.
 Whether you want to know about dining etiquette, laws, greetings, driving or more, you'll find it all here.
 Free Touchnote Postcards Sending a postcard is a favorite tradition of ours, and Touchnote Postcard strips away the more tedious parts.
 Take a vacation photo, add effects or text, write a message and send it off to multiple people at the next wifi hotspot.
 Touchnote handles all the printing and mailing for a fee of $1.50 per postcard (but bundle packages are also available.)
 Free Also available for iOS - Free iMedjet Being prepared for the worst even while on vacation is a wise cautionary rule of thumb. iMedjet is an efficiently abridged first aid guide that offers peace of mind wherever you go.
 A wide variety of treatments with detailed step by step instructions and diagrams are listed efficiently for quick access.
 Free Also available for iOS - Free Plan 'n' Pack For a full inventory of your luggage, look no further than Plan 'n' Pack.
-Answer the question 'did I pack the...' immediately without rummaging (and disheveling) all your clothes and things.
+Answer the question 'did I pack the...' immediately without rummaging (and disheveling) all your clothes, your John Henric accessories US and things.
 Simply load it up and look over your in-app list of everything that was packed. $2 Zagat To Go There are many apps like Yelp that will help find restaurants or bars on the fly, but they all depend on a data connection.
 Zagat is the special exception that provides helpful restaurant ratings, prices and locations with data stored on your handset.
 Simply download from a wifi hotspot and see the wide range of dining selections in major cities across the world. $10 Also available for: iOS - $10 Android - Free trial lasts 6 months/$25 yearly subscription for Premium membership upon expiration.

 April 25, 2012 by BillGoogle Drive is here, and it allows for access to your files, even the big ones, from wherever you are.
 Share them with whomever you want, and edit them together in real time.
 Is this a "Dropbox killer"?

 April 24, 2012 by BillYour Facebook profile can and will be used against you.
 A recent segment on KDVR, the Fox affiliate for Denver, reminds us that collection agencies are happy to go through social media channels if they think it will help them squeeze money out of someone.
 Debt collectors will "set up fake profiles and befriend you on Facebook, just to get into your personal information," says Denisa Tova, a financial planner, on the KDVR segment.
 It's not a new tactic -- debt collectors have actually been using Facebook for years to reach out to people.
 Collectors have also been accused of impersonating a debtor's friends online, or posting public messages saying the person owes money.
 In an increasingly aggressive environment, those tactics may be used more often.
 Last year, the Federal Trade Commission received a record number of consumer complaints about debt collectors -- little wonder, when collection agencies are allegedly doing things like leaning on people who don't actually owe money, and threatening to exhume the dead loved ones of debtors if they don't settle their accounts.
 A few such recipients of hostile attention have begun to fight back with lawsuits.
 Last fall, in the U.K., the Office of Fair Trading, which had been receiving consumer complaints about online harassment, made it illegal for debt collectors to contact people through Facebook or Twitter.
+You can click here to learn more about options trading.
 Social media is just one of many frontiers where debt collectors, regulators and consumers are fighting their ongoing battle.
 Collection agencies have become increasingly nasty in recent years, resorting to ever more inventive and abusive tactics as the industry grows more competitive, and as cash-strapped debtors -- against a wider backdrop of high unemployment, low wages and lack of savings -- are increasingly unable or unwilling to pay up.